equinor/data-science-template/README.md

 │
 ├── examples             <- Add folders as needed e.g. examples, eda, use case │
+├── extras               <- Miscellaneous extras.
+│   └── add_explorer_context_shortcuts.reg    <- Adds additional Windows Explorer context menus for starting jupyter.
+│
 ├── notebooks            <- Notebooks for EDA or otherwise.
 │   ├── example.ipynb    <- Example python notebook
 │   └── example.rmd      <- Example R notebook
 │
 ├── src                  <- Code for use in this project.
-│   └── projectname      <- Example python module
-│       ├── __init__.py  <- Python package directory
+│   └── examplepackage   <- Example python package - place shared code in such a package │       ├── __init__.py  <- Python package initialisation
-│       └── example.py   <- Example functions and naming / commenting best practices
+│       └── examplemodule.py  <- Example module with functions and naming / commenting best practices
 │
 └── tests                <- Test cases
-    ├── test_notebook.py <- Example testing that Jupyter notebooks run without errors └── test_projectname_example.py     <- Example tests
+    ├── test_notebook.py <- Example testing that Jupyter notebooks run without errors └── test_examplemodule_examplemodule.py     <- Example tests
 ```

 ## Testing
 Reproducability and the correct functioning of code are essential to avoid wasted time.
 If a code block is copied more
-than once then it should be placed into a common script under src and unit tests added.
-The same applies for any other
+than once then it should be placed into a common script / module under src and unit tests added.
+The same applies for
-non trivial code to ensure the correct functioning.
+any other non trivial code to ensure the correct functioning.

 To run tests, install pytest using pip or conda (should have been setup already if you used the conda_env.yml file) and
 then from the repository root run